osohq/oso/new-docs/content/java/reference/_index.md

 $ java -classpath "oso-0.9.0.jar:."
 MyProject
 ```

-For more information on the oso Java library, see the
+For more information on the Oso Java library, see the
 library documentation.

 **Requirements**